-RELIGION & SPIRITUALITY 3.
-RELIGION AND SPIRITUALITY Senegal is predominantly a Muslim nation (96%) with the remaining 4% consisting of Christianity (3.6%), mostly Roman Catholic, and indigenous religions (0.3%).
+3. RELIGION AND SPIRITUALITY Senegal is predominantly a Muslim nation (97%) with the remaining 3% consisting of Christianity (nearly 3%), mostly Roman Catholic, and indigenous religions (less than 1%).
 While Islamic institutions and practices dominate its society, Senegal is classified as a secular state where religious diversity exists.
 Similarly, Senegal's constitution provides for freedom of religion and liberally allows a variety of religious practices.

+Muslim Faith

-Muslim Faith Origins of Islam Islam dates to the 6th century when God's final prophet, Muhammad, was born in Mecca in the current country of Saudi Arabia.
+Origins of Islam

+Islam dates to the 6th century when God's final prophet, Muhammad, was born in Mecca in the current country of Saudi Arabia.

 Muslims believe that while Muhammad was meditating in the desert, the Archangel Gabriel visited him over a 23-year period, revealing the Qur'an, or the "Holy Book," to guide their everyday life.
-Comparable to the Holy Bible for Christians and the Torah for Jews, the Qur'an represents a core belief that helps shape Muslims' lifelong values.
-(Photo: Grand Mosque in Dakar's Ouakam commune, courtesy of Wikimedia).
+Comparable to the Holy Bible for Christians and the Torah for Jews, the Qur'an represents a core belief that helps shape

 Meaning of Islam Islam means "submission to the will of God" and acceptance of His wisdom.
 As with other faiths, Islam is more than a religion to its adherents - it is a way of life.
 Muslim Sects Islam is divided into two divisions: Sunni and Shi'a.
 Senegalese Muslims are predominantly Sunni and are distinguished by their belief that the leader (Caliph) of the Muslim community (Ummah) should be elected.
-Conversely, the Shi'a believe the Muslim leader should be a direct descendant of the Prophet Muhammad (Photo: Sufi Mausoleum near Dakar, courtesy of CultureGrams, ProQuest 2014).
+Conversely, the Shi'a believe the Muslim leader should be a direct descendant of the Prophet Muhammad.
 Sufi Tradition: Characterized by mysticism and ritualistic prayer, the Sufi tradition of Islam is common in West Africa.
 Many Sufis belong to religious brotherhoods (tariqa) whose members adhere to teachings from their spiritual leaders.
 While adhering to Sunni tradition, Sufis are not fundamentalists.
 Five Pillars of Islam There are five basic principles of the Muslim faith that all Muslims accept and follow.

 - Profession of Faith (Shahada): "There is no god but God and Muhammad is His Messenger." - Prayer (Salat): Pray five times a day facing toward the Ka'aba in Mecca.
-The Ka'aba (pictured) is considered the center of the Muslim world and a unifying focal point for Islamic worship.
+The Ka'aba is considered the center of the Muslim world and a unifying focal point for Islamic worship.